pikvm/pikvm/docs/v3_illustrated_install_instructions.md

 # Step 11

-Install the top of the case to the bottom, use the 4 remaining screws to secure the top
+Install the top of the case to the bottom, use the 4 remaining screws to secure the top.

 <img src="HAT2_insert_top_part_of_case.jpg" width="400" />

 # Step 12

-Please follow the V3 guide and First Steps guide to activate your PiKVM
+Please follow the V3 guide and First Steps guide to activate your PiKVM.